 Director of Career Services

 Caitlin Green is driven by the opportunity to develop potential, identify new insights, and facilitate meaningful connections for Berkeley Public Health students.
 She enjoys dynamically serving students, alumni, and employers/community partners to advance the public health workforce.
 She came to the School of Public Health from the UC Berkeley Career Center, where she earned a Chancellor’s Outstanding Staff Award with her colleagues for a large-scale technology initiative to strengthen the student experience connecting with employers and applying to opportunities.
-Caitlin is active in professional associations and has presented at the regional and national levels around scaling career advising programs and supporting underrepresented students in STEM.
-She earned her master’s in higher education administration from Boston College and her bachelor’s in sociology from UC Berkeley.
+Caitlin is active in professional associations and has presented at the regional and national levels around pre-health advising and supporting underrepresented students in STEM.
+A first-generation college student, she earned her master’s in higher education administration from Boston College and her bachelor’s in sociology from UC Berkeley.

 Harry M. Snyder